Coming to visit? Ticketed entry is in place to safely manage your visit so please book ahead. Need to cancel or rejig? Email bookings@npg.gov.au

 1 portrait in the collection

-Kate Grenville completed an arts degree at the University of Sydney and worked as a film editor before spending several years in the UK and Europe, where she began to write.
+Kate Grenville AO (b.
+1950), novelist, studied in Sydney and worked as a film editor before spending several years in the UK and Europe, where she began to write.

 2 portraits in the collection